The Sidelying Release (SLR) relaxes and, more importantly, lengthens muscles supporting the pelvis.

 Anyone can do this technique!
 It’s not just for pregnant or birthing women.
 If intercourse or elimination is painful due to a tight or twisted pelvic floor give this technique a try.

-Occasionally, but not often, a woman does the Pelvic Floor Release and gets tender or sore in the lower back, Pelvic Tilts or a Standing Sacral Release relieves the discomfort in minutes.
+Occasionally, but not often, a woman does the Sidelying Release and gets tender or sore in the lower back, Pelvic Tilts or a Standing Sacral Release relieves the discomfort in minutes.

 Is there any time you shouldn’t do a Sidelying Release?